ChatGPTInterviewStudy/.github/profile/README.md

 - **Irrelevance:** The setting options are not relevant to the participants
 - **Inconspicuous placement of the setting:** Participants report difficulty in locating the settings

-## SECURITY AND PRIVACY-RELATED BEHAVIOR
+## TOPIC 3: SECURITY AND PRIVACY-RELATED BEHAVIOR

-### Corporate Guidelines

-- **No Guidelines:** Participants indicate that guidelines do not exist and share their thoughts on possible reasons
-- **Availability of Guidelines:** The participants state that there are guidelines and describe them
-- **Information for Teachers:** The participants state that although information is available, there are no guidelines for its use

 ### Strategies